vulcandth/poke-cia/README.md

   rom_names := magenta turquoise
   ```

-- Still in that same file, you must also set the `repo_path` variable to point to the repository containing the ROMs: (The default `repo_path` setting assumes you are cloning into the pret repo)
+- Still in that same file, you must also set the `repo_path` variable to point to the repository containing the ROMs: (The default `repo_path` setting assumes you are cloning into the rom's repo)

   ```makefile
   repo_path := ../